 Reading – Each week we will be sending home a library book for your child to enjoy with you.
 This is to encourage your child to develop a love of reading and learn how fun and exciting books can be.

 If your child is in the Bumblebee group, they will be given a library book to take home each week.

 If your child is in the Ladybird group, they will be given a picture reading book and a library book to take home each week.
 We will also be sending home a reading record for you to write a comment in and for us to use as a method of communication if needed.

 Your child's books will be changed on their first session after the weekend, either Monday or Tuesday.
 We can only change their books if you have written a comment in their reading record and if all of their books are in their book bag.

 Book Bags – It is really handy for your child to bring a book bag to Nursery each day.
 This will enable us to send home any letters easily, along with reading books.
 You could also keep a spare change of clothes in their book bag for any accidents.

-Forest School – Every Friday morning, Nursery will be going to Forest School with Mrs Bromley to explore.
+Forest School – Every Monday afternoon and Wednesday morning, Nursery will be going to Forest School with Mrs Bromley to explore.
 They will have lots of opportunities to explore the environment, play with their friends and enjoy tasty treats cooked on the fire.

-We ask that children come to Nursery on Friday dressed ready to go straight to Forest School.
+We ask that children come to Nursery dressed ready for Forest School.
 We often suggest that children wear long sleeved tops, leggings or trousers, hoodies, waterproofs and wellies.

 They need to wear clothes appropriate for the weather, if it is cold they will need extra thin layers of clothing and if it is hot, they will need a hat and sun cream.